 Community healthcare services are free in Dominica.
 You can also find affordable private health services.
 However, depending on what kind of treatment you need, you might not find many specialized health services.
 It is highly recommended that retirees get a private healthcare scheme when living on the island of Dominica.
 You can also have a look at these health insurance companies that offer full coverage international health insurance for expats living in Dominica: Allianz, Cigna Global Health, and Clements Worldwide.

 Can I retire in Dominica and live there permanently?
 Believe it or not, this is a common question faced by many retirees.
 As mentioned above, Dominica does not offer a retirement visa, and a tourist visa won’t give you the length of stay you likely desire.
-Fortunately, the Dominica Citizenship by Investment Program is one of the best options for retiring in Dominica, as it allows you and your qualifying family members to be granted citizenship in Dominica.
+Fortunately, the Dominica offers a dual citizenship by investment program.
+This is the best option for retiring in Dominica as it allows you and qualifying family members to obtain citizenship in Dominica.

-Among many advantages, a Dominica passport allows you to buy land on the island and travel to more than 140 countries visa-free.
-Furthermore, investing in Dominica real estate allows you to benefit from the nation’s thriving tourism industry, particularly if you choose to rent out your property.
+Among many advantages, a Dominica Caribbean passport allows you to buy land on the island and travel to more than 140 countries visa free.
+Furthermore, investing in Dominica real estate allows you to benefit from the nation’s thriving tourism industry, and the background check doesn’t require visiting Dominica to complete the citizenship process.

 • Two application forms